congatudo/stuff/docs/stepbystep-valetudo-installation.md

 ### Prepare a valid configuration file
 In your machine, get a valid valetudo config file in from: https://raw.githubusercontent.com/congatudo/Congatudo/master/backend/lib/res/default_config.json

-Once you have already downloaded it, edit the implementation of the Congatudo robot to CecotecCongaRobot:
+Once you have already downloaded it, edit the implementation of the Congatudo robot to CecotecCongaRobot and teh embebed property aswell:
 ```
 {
   "embedded": true,